kirstenland/DevOps-Course-Starter/README.md

 $ docker run --env-file .env todo-app:test
 ```

+## Logging

+The log level can be configured via the `LOG_LEVEL` environment level.
+Logs can be configured to be sent to [loggly](https://www.loggly.com/).

+To do this, you will need to
+ * create a Loggly account
+ * Go to Logs > Source Setup > Customer Tokens on the Loggly website
+ * Add a new Customer Token
+ * Add the token as `LOGGLY_TOKEN` environment variable

+Your logs can then be queried through loggly.

 ## Azure

 The app is deployed to Azure from the Docker Hub container registry, with resources set up via terraform.